 Why some matters qualify and others don’t

 The most common reason a digital-asset theft fails the qualification gate is not the absence of bad conduct — it is the absence of a pattern.
-A single fraudulent transfer, a single compromised key, a single phishing event: each can produce a substantial loss, but each, examined alone, often does not constitute the kind of structured pattern that the federal civil-recovery statutes are built around.
+A single fraudulent transfer, a single compromised key, a single phishing event: each can produce a substantial loss, but each, examined alone, often does not constitute the kind of structured pattern that the civil-law statutes are built around.

 Conversely, matters involving a marketplace-scale scheme — many counterparties, repeated conduct over an extended period, an organized flow of proceeds through identifiable intermediaries — tend to map onto the framework’s structural requirements more naturally.
 The qualification analysis is fact-specific, but it consistently turns on the structural shape of the underlying conduct, not on the size of any individual loss.